 Regular maintenance is essential.
 Deep sump catch basins remain effective at removing pollutants only if they are cleaned out frequently.
-One study found that once 50% of the sump volume is filled, the catch basin is not able to retain additional sediments.
+Pitt 1985 found that once 50% of the sump volume is filled, the catch basin is not able to retain additional sediments.
+Woodward-Clyde Consultants on behalf of the Alameda County Urban Runoff Clean Water Program found that more frequent cleanings improved the removal efficiencies of catch basins.

-Inspect or clean deep sump basins at least four times per year and at the end of the foliage and snow-removal seasons.
+Inspect deep sump basins at least four times per year and at the end of the foliage and snow-removal seasons.
 Sediments must also be removed four times per year or whenever the depth of deposits is greater than or equal to one half the depth from the bottom of the invert of the lowest pipe in the basin.
 If handling runoff from land uses with higher potential pollutant loads or discharging runoff near or to a critical area, more frequent cleaning may be necessary.

 Clamshell buckets are typically used to remove sediment in Massachusetts.
 However, vacuum trucks are preferable, because they remove more trapped sediment and supernatant than clamshells.
-Vacuuming is also a speedier process and is less likely to snap the cast iron hood within the deep sump catch basin.
+Vacuuming is also a speedier process and is less likely to snap a cast iron or HDPE hood within the deep sump catch basin.